AMReX-Fluids/AMReX-Hydro/Docs/source/Godunov.rst

     = & u_{i+1,j,k}^n - \left( \frac{dx}{2} + u^n_{i+1,j,k} \frac{dt}{2} \right)(u^{n,lim}_x)_{i+1,j,k} \\
     & + \frac{dt}{2} (-(\widehat{v u_y})_{i+1,j,k} - (\widehat{w u_z})_{i+1,j,k} + F_{x,i+1,j,k}^n)

-extrapolated from :math:`(i+1,j,k).` Here, :math:`\F` is the sum of forcing terms, discussed later.
+extrapolated from :math:`(i+1,j,k).` Here, :math:`\F` is the sum of forcing terms, which typically might include viscous, gravitational, and the pressure gradient terms.

 ..
-ANd we actually need to dicuss the forcing later.
-Given the above equation, the viscous terms and pressure gradient have been lumped in here...
+Given the above equation, the viscous terms and pressure gradient have been lumped into F ...

 In evaluating these terms the first derivatives normal to the face (in this case :math:`u_x^{n,lim}`) are evaluated using a monotonicity-limited fourth-order